 Hotel Flamingo is a perfect multi-gen basecamp while exploring Santa Rosa.
 The historic resort and spa have amenities that cater to families of all sizes and age range.

 Two heated swimming pools, hot tub, health club, spa, salon, tennis, cycling, and yoga are a few of the activities.
 Poolside and inside dining are offered.
 There is a childcare center for entertaining the children while adults are busy being adults.

 Four dining options are offered; dining room, poolside, café, and in-room dining.
 The cocktail lounge has music and dancing in the evenings, with special Salsa and Bachata dance nights that include live Salsa music.

-Pool party kickoff
+Santa Rosa pool party kickoff

 Settle in at the Flamingo and hit the heated pool.
 Plenty of deckchairs, towels, and poolside service make it the ideal place to unwind and get the weekend started.

 Dinner and nightcap by the Flamingo pool will put everyone in the vacation mood.